MicrosoftDocs/windowsserverdocs/WindowsServerDocs/failover-clustering/cluster-aware-updating-faq.md

 > A Configuration Manager plug\-in for CAU is not available in Windows Server 2012.

 ## Do I need administrative credentials to run CAU?
 Yes.
 For running the CAU tools, CAU needs administrative credentials on the local server, or it needs the **Impersonate a Client after Authentication** user right on the local server or the client computer on which it is running.
 However, to coordinate software updates on the cluster nodes, CAU requires cluster administrative credentials on every node.
-Although the CAU UI will start without the credentials, it prompts for the cluster administrative credentials when it connects to a cluster instance to preview or apply updates.
+Although the CAU UI can start without the credentials, it prompts for the cluster administrative credentials when it connects to a cluster instance to preview or apply updates.

-## Can I script CAU functionality to automate it further?
+## Can I script CAU?
 Yes.
 CAU comes with PowerShell cmdlets that offer a rich set of scripting options.
 These are the same cmdlets that the CAU UI calls to perform CAU actions.

-## When CAU coordinates updates, what happens to the clustered roles that are active on each cluster node?
+## What happens to active clustered roles?

 Clustered roles \(formerly called applications and services\) that are active on a node, fail over to other nodes before software updating can commence.
 CAU orchestrates these failovers by using the maintenance mode, which pauses and drains the node of all active clustered roles.
 When the software updates are complete, CAU resumes the node and the clustered roles fail back to the updated node.
 This ensures that the distribution of clustered roles relative to nodes stays the same across the CAU Updating Runs of a cluster.

-## How does CAU select the target nodes that each clustered role should fail over to?
+## How does CAU select target nodes for clustered roles?

 CAU relies on clustering APIs to coordinate the failovers.
 The clustering API implementation selects the target nodes by relying on internal metrics and intelligent placement heuristics \(such as workload levels\) across the target nodes.

-## Does CAU load balance the clustered roles at the end of the updating process?
+## Does CAU load balance the clustered roles?

-CAU does not load balance the clustered nodes, but it attempts to preserve the distribution of clustered roles.
+CAU doesn't load balance the clustered nodes, but it attempts to preserve the distribution of clustered roles.
 When CAU finishes updating a cluster node, it attempts to fail back previously hosted clustered roles to that node.
 CAU relies on clustering APIs to fail back the resources to the beginning of the pause process.
 Thus in the absence of unplanned failovers and preferred owner settings, the distribution of clustered roles should remain unchanged.

 ## How does CAU select the order of nodes to update?
 By default, CAU selects the order of nodes to update based on the level of activity.
 The nodes that are hosting the fewest clustered roles are updated first.
 However, an administrator can specify a particular order for updating the nodes by specifying a parameter for the Updating Run in the CAU UI or by using the PowerShell cmdlets.

-## When a CAU Updating Run is initiated on the cluster, what happens if all the cluster nodes are not online?
+## What happens if a cluster node is offline?

 The administrator who initiates an Updating Run can specify the acceptable threshold for the number of nodes that can be offline.
 Therefore, an Updating Run can proceed on a cluster even if all the cluster nodes are not online.

-## Can I use CAU to select and update only a single node?
+## Can I use CAU to update only a single node?
 No. CAU is a cluster\-scoped updating tool, so it only allows you to select clusters to update.
 If you want to update a single node, you can use existing server updating tools independently of CAU.

 ## Can CAU report cluster node updates that are initiated from outside CAU?
 No. CAU can only report Updating Runs that are initiated from within CAU.
 However, when a subsequent CAU Updating Run is launched, updates that were installed through non\-CAU methods are appropriately considered to determine the additional updates that might be applicable to each cluster node.

-## Is CAU flexible enough to support my unique IT process needs?
+## Can CAU support my unique IT process needs?
 Yes.
 CAU offers the following dimensions of flexibility to suit enterprise customers' unique IT process needs:

 **Scripts** An Updating Run can specify a pre\-update PowerShell script and a post\-update PowerShell script.
 The pre\-update script runs on each cluster node before the node is paused.
 The post\-update script runs on each cluster node after the node updates are installed.